 Arthur Kleinjan, Ine Lamers, Margo Onnes, Anoek Steketee

-The films and video installations of Margo Onnes use dream logic to piece together images and symbols from our collective memory.
-TENT presents her long-awaited new work, All Along the Watchtower.
-Its starting point is the famous, eponymous song from the 1960s, in which Bob Dylan, with biblical and mythical imagery, evokes the atmosphere of imminent doom prevailing at the time.
-The song inspired many musical interpretations, including by Jimi Hendrix.
-Onnes has translated Dylan’s enigmatic vision to the conditions of our times.
+Margo Onnes use dream logic to piece together images and symbols from our collective memory.
+She presented ‘All Along the Watchtower’, a video-installation inspired by the famous song from the 1960s, in which Bob Dylan, with biblical and mythical imagery, evokes the atmosphere of imminent doom prevailing at the time.
+The song inspired many musical interpretations.
+Onnes translated Dylan’s enigmatic vision to the conditions of our times.
 Accompanying the ominous dream imagery, music and dance feature prominently, for which Onnes engaged in close collaboration with the psychedelic electro-folk band Half Way Station and dancers from Conny Janssen Danst.

-Arthur Kleinjan presents Above Us Only Sky, a new large-scale video triptych.
+Arthur Kleinjan presented ‘Above Us Only Sky’, a large-scale video triptych.
 A narrator leads us into a magical-realist history that is bereft of fabrication.
 His story begins with an investigation into a plane crash in communist Czechoslovakia, which one woman survived after an unlikely fall from the air.
 This event becomes the point of entry to a dense web of seemingly unrelated events that appear to be deeply entangled.
 Kleinjan plays an intelligent game with the surreal logic of chance, the repetition of events, and synchronicity.

 Through the application of photography and film, Ine Lamers probes the surface of reality.
-At TENT, she shows her ongoing project about Zheleznogorsk, a Siberian town established during the Cold War to secretly produce plutonium and missiles.
+She showed her ongoing project about Zheleznogorsk, a Siberian town established during the Cold War to secretly produce plutonium and missiles.
 Closed to the outside world and not on any official map, for those who were chosen to work there, the city promised the realisation of the socialist state ideal.
 Any form of research into the atomic city is forbidden.
 For years, Lamers has been circling this impenetrable site with her camera.
 In the resulting works she sheds a shifting light on the hidden city and its surrounding landscape.

-Anoek Steketee presents Love Radio, a project about social trauma and the role of media.
+Anoek Steketee presented ‘Love Radio‘, a project about social trauma and the role of media.
 Hate radio played an important role in the Rwandan genocide of 1994.
 Ten years later, on the same frequency, the popular radio soap Musekeweya (New Dawn) started broadcasting a hopefull message of love and reconciliation.
 Can fiction bring people together?
 Can imagination lay the foundations for a new society?
 Steketee raises these questions through photos and a video installation featuring listeners seemingly absorbed in this radio play’s parallel reality.
 Steketee’s theatrical approach is used to construct documentary imagery that inner and external worlds seem to merge.